vesperfi/vesper-subgraph/README.md

 ### Troubleshooting errors in Graph Studio

-Follow these steps to query the state of the subgraph if it fails even before logging.
+Follow these steps to query the state of the subgraph if it fails syncing and there are no logs.

 1. Go to [graphiql-online](https://graphiql-online.com/).
 1. Enter API `https://api.thegraph.com/index-node/graphql`